-2020 will forever be chronicled as the year of the Covid-19 pandemic.
-Let’s get things straight – this virus is not the first and neither will it be the last to cause havoc to the world.
-However, it might be the first time in history that some businesses can keep running “almost” as usual.
-Time to dig up your business continuity plan and to stand up to the challenge.
+2020 will be remembered as the year of the Covid-19 epidemic.
+Let’s be clear: this virus is not the first, nor will it be the last, to wreak devastation on the planet.
+However, it may be the first time in history when certain firms can continue to operate “nearly” normally.
+It’s time to dust up your business continuity strategy and rise to the occasion.
 We’re trying to do the same over here.

 Yet, what we are facing today, is of a different scale.
 Since last Monday, our entire team, from New York, over Lisbon to Manila, has been working from home.
 Like many other businesses, Covid-19 has forced us to go “100% remote”.

 Here’s the good news: thanks to modern technology, getting things done has generally become less dependent on physical presence in an office.
 Today there are plenty of great video communications solutions and engaging instant messaging platforms on the market, that have made online communication a lot easier and more efficient.

 The bad news?
 It doesn’t stop here.
 Success in these times of hardship will depend on your company’s digital tool stack, sure.
 But it will equally depend on the people you’ve hired and your company culture.